Alveo/alveo-static-site/alveo-help/operation-basics.md

 The **Program Version** info – which shows the Alveo program version you’re connected to.

-## **Using the Alveo <abbr title="Application Programming Interface">API</abbr>**
+## **Using the Alveo API**

-In addition to the Alveo web user interface, the Alveo Collections can be accessed programmatically using the Alveo <abbr title="HyperText Transfer Protocol">HTTP</abbr> <abbr title="Application Programming Interface">API</abbr> as described in the [HTTP API Reference](http://alveo.edu.au/alveo-help/http-api-reference/) page of this help.
+In addition to the Alveo web user interface, the Alveo Collections can be accessed programmatically using the Alveo HTTP API as described in the [HTTP API Reference](/alveo-help/http-api-reference) page of this help.
 This API is used by both Galaxy / Alveo and by the EMU R Library functions which extract data from Alveo.

 Use of this API requires an API Key.
-See [What’s an API Key?](http://alveo.edu.au/alveo-help/getting-access-to-alveo-and-galaxy/whats-an-api-key/ "What's an API Key?") for more information about your API Key.
+See [What’s an API Key?](/alveo-help/getting-access-to-alveo-and-galaxy/whats-an-api-key "What's an API Key?") for more information about your API Key.